ISSN 1392-5016 | eISSN 1648-665X

 Charges.
 The journal does not charge article processing charges or submission charges.

 Sponsors.
 From 2016 to 2022 publication is funded by the European Social Fund project Publication and Coordination of Scientific Periodicals (together with Lithuanian Academy of Science, project code Nr.
 09.3.3-ESFA-V-711-01-0004).

-Indexed in: BASE, CNKI, CORE, Dimensions, DOAJ, EBSCO (Current Abstracts, Education Research Complete, Education Research Index, Toc Premier), HEAL link (Hellenic Academic Libraries Link), JournalTOCs, Lituanistika, Microsoft Academic, Google Scholar (h5-index 5; h5-median 7), MLA International Bibliography, QOAM, ROAD, ScienceGate, ScienceOpen, Scilit, C.E.E.O.L
+Indexed in: BASE, Cabell’s directories of Academic Journals, CNKI, CORE, CEEOL, Dimensions, DOAJ Seal, EBSCO (Current Abstracts, Education Research Complete, Education Research Index, Toc Premier), HEAL link (Hellenic Academic Libraries Link), JournalTOCs, Lituanistika, Google Scholar (h5-index 6; g5-index 8), MLA International Bibliography, QOAM, ROAD, ScienceGate, ScienceOpen, Scilit, C.E.E.O.L

 We are member of the Initiative for Open Citations (i4OC) which is a multi-stakeholder project to make scholarly citation data openly available to enable the creation of new and better metrics.